glenjaysondmello/FluentEdge/README.md

 # ✨ FluentEdge: AI-Powered English Learning ✨

 FluentEdge is a **cross-platform, AI-powered English learning app** that helps users improve their **typing and speaking skills** with real-time evaluations, progress tracking, and personalized AI feedback.
-Built with **Flutter** for a fluid, responsive frontend and **NestJS** for a scalable backend, FluentEdge delivers a seamless learning experience on web, mobile, and desktop.
+Built with **Flutter** for a fluid, responsive frontend and **NestJS** for a scalable backend, FluentEdge uses a **GraphQL API** to deliver a flexible, efficient, and strongly typed data layer across web, mobile, and desktop platforms.

 ![Version](https://img.shields.io/badge/version-1.0.0-blue)
 ![License](https://img.shields.io/badge/license-MIT-green)